-Finally our retail glazing installation on Bermondsey street consisted of 7 no arches ,7 metres high by 7 metres width.
-OAG also provided the structural steel.
-The shopfronts comprise of structural glazing on a Raico stick system & Allgood automatic closer SG Schuco doors.
-In addition, we situated pressed metal anodised Analok blue grey & brushed stainless steel flashings at floor level.
+Finally our retail glazing installation on Bermondsey street consisted of 7 no arches ,7 metres high by 7 metres width, we also provided the structural steel.
+The shopfronts comprise of structural glazing on a Raico stick system and Allgood automatic closer SG Schuco doors.
+In addition, we situated pressed metal anodised Analok blue grey and brushed stainless steel flashings at floor level.

-As the project comes into its closing stages we are thrilled with how it has run & the relationships we have developed.
-We are proud of how we have performed & look forward to seeing the station unveiled early next year.
+As the project comes into its closing stages we are thrilled with how it has run and the relationships we have developed.
+We are proud of how we have performed and look forward to seeing the station unveiled early next year.

 More to come on this in the coming weeks.

 Slide through the images to see the evolution of the Tooley Street Facade including our shop fronts & security glazing.